-- 1. The Office of Student Affairs provides loans to students registered at Chowan University. - 2.
-The maximum approved loan limit is \$50.00. - 3.
-Students may borrow two (2) loans per semester.
-Payment of first loan must occur within 15 days after the due date to qualify for a second loan. - 4.
-Loans are interest free. - 5.
-A loan may be outstanding up to 30 days. - 6.
-If payment is late: - a.
-A \$5.00 late charge will be added to the outstanding loan: - b.
-If payment is 10 days late, another \$5.00 late fee will be assessed in addition to sending a letter to the parents of the borrower; - c.
-Loss of privilege to apply for another loan. - 7.
-No one may have two loans out at the same time. - 8.
-Failure to repay the loan is in violation of the Chowan University Honor Code. - 9.
-Failure to repay any loan may result in charges being brought before the small claims court of Murfreesboro (Hertford County). - 10.
-A \$20.00 service charge, in addition to bank charges, will be assessed for bad checks. - 11.
-No loans will be processed four weeks before examinations. - 12.
-Loan applications will be accepted two weeks after classes begin. - 13.
-Students not in good social standing with the University may be denied participation in this program.
+- The maximum approved loan limit is \$50.00. - Students may borrow two (2) loans per semester.
+Payment of first loan must occur within 15 days after the due date to qualify for a second loan. - Loans are interest free. - A loan may be outstanding up to 30 days. - If payment is late: - A \$5.00 late charge will be added to the outstanding loan. - If payment is 10 days late, another \$5.00 late fee will be assessed in addition to sending a letter to the parents of the borrower. - Loss of privilege to apply for another loan. - No one may have two loans out at the same time. - Failure to repay the loan is in violation of the Chowan University Honor Code. - Failure to repay any loan may result in charges being brought before the small claims court of Murfreesboro (Hertford County). - A \$20.00 service charge, in addition to bank charges, will be assessed for bad checks. - No loans will be processed four weeks before examinations. - Loan applications will be accepted two weeks after classes begin. - Students not in good social standing with the University may be denied participation in this program.